Aryan-Rawat/Recommendation_System/README.md

 3) more deep learning and colaborative filtering techniques (https://github.com/microsoft/recommenders.git)

 NOTE:
 1) data is engineered to resemble movielens data using realistic ratings for pizza.
+Use the data in csv folder for SVD model.
 2) cold start problem is resolved by taking input from user and adding new data in original data.
 3) I have used colaborative filtering using SVD.